Alex Hanan and What We’re Learning about Lung Cancer in Young Adults

 Alex was 41 when he received his lung cancer diagnosis.
 This is nearly 30 years before the average age at the time of a lung cancer diagnosis according to the American Cancer Society.
 Yet while we see 69% of lung cancer diagnoses occur in people 65 or older, that still leaves 31% of diagnoses that occur in younger adults.

-In November 2013, Alex had developed a bad cough and severe shortness of breath.
+Alex had developed a bad cough in November of 2013.
+He had severe shortness of breath.
 That December, he went through multiple tests, doctor visits, and rounds of antibiotics with no conclusive answers.
-New Year’s came and went, along with Alex’s birthday, when he got a call from his doctor in January that he had cancer.
+New Year’s came and went, along with Alex’s birthday.
+He got a call from his doctor in January telling him he had cancer.

 Although it seems like a poor choice of words, Alex was also lucky to receive his diagnosis when he did.
 He was among those lung cancer patients who have been able to benefit from the fantastic strides in lung cancer research in recent years, especially around genetic testing and treatment options.